Magnetic field draping around clumpy high-velocity clouds in galactic halo: Discussion

 \subsubsection{Detectability on the RM sky}

-So far searches for magnetized HVCs has been mainly focused on identifying coherent structure on the Faraday rotation measure (RM) grid that spatially overlaps with the distribution of observed HI clouds on the sky-plane.
-For a magnetized cloud to be able to leave a clear spatially resolved RM structure, it is favorable to have the coherent magnetic field over a large-scale.
+So far searches for magnetized HVCs has been mainly focused on identifying coherent structure on the Faraday rotation measure (RM) grid that spatially overlaps with the distribution of observed HI clouds on the sky-plane (\citealt{McClure-Griffiths_2010}; \citealt{Hill_2013}; \citealt{Kaczmarek_2017}; \citealt{Betti_2019}; \citealt{Jung_2021}).
+For a magnetized cloud to be able to leave a clear spatially resolved RM structure, it is favourable to have a coherent magnetic field over a large scale.
 The more complex geometry of magnetic fields expected for clumpy clouds could significantly restrict the observational detectability of magnetized HVCs.

-Instead, the imprint of magnetized HVCs could appear as the small-scale variation of RM.
-As the large-scale Galactic magnetic fields vary smoothly over the sky plane, magnetized HVCs with complex field geometry would appear as a small-scale distortion in the RM grid.
-The angular scale of such RM variation would depend on various conditions, such as the distance to the HVCs.
-However, the RM grid density provided by currently available polarization data is not sufficient for such a statistical approach to the small-scale RM variation in HVCs.
-We expect upcoming polarization surveys, for example, the Polarisation Sky Survey of the Universe's Magnetism (POSSUM\footnote{https://askap.org/possum/}), will be capable of performing further investigations with significantly improved RM source density.
+Instead, the imprint of magnetized HVCs could appear in the RM variance.
+The second-order structure function of RM is often used in earlier observational studies to parameterize scale-dependent turbulent magnetic field of the Galactic and extragalactic ISM (\citealt{Minter_1996}; \citealt{Haverkorn_2008}; \citealt{Stil_2011}; \citealt{Anderson_2015}; \citealt{Livingston_2021}; \citealt{Raycheva_2022}; \citealt{Seta_2023}).
+Sightlines that intersect with magnetized HVCs can contribute to higher RM variance, as a result, change in the amplitude and the slope of the RM structure function.
+Angular scales of such excessive RM variance caused by magnetized HVCs would depend on various conditions, such as the distance to the clouds.
+The RM grid density provided by currently available polarization data is not sufficient for such a statistical approach to the small-scale RM variation in HVCs.
+We expect upcoming polarization surveys, for example, the Polarisation Sky Survey of the Universe's Magnetism (ASKAP-POSSUM\footnote{https://askap.org/possum/}), will be capable of performing further investigations with significantly improved RM source density.